 Tell your health care provider if you have any side effect that bothers you or that does not go away.

 These are not all the possible side effects of cabotegravir.
-To learn more about possible side effects of cabotegravir, read the drug label or or talk to your health care provider or pharmacist.
+To learn more about possible side effects of cabotegravir tablets and long-acting injectable cabotegravir, read the drug labels or for Vocabria or Apretude or talk to your health care provider or pharmacist.